 A critical and growing source of funding for affordable multifamily retrofits comes from rebate and incentive programs from electricity, natural gas, and water utilities and in some cases state-funded efficiency programs.
 As utilities continue to increase funding for energy efficiency, initiatives like Energy Efficiency for All seek to expand and improve energy efficiency programs for the affordable multifamily sector.

-For Bringing Sustainable Home, SAHF develops and disseminates resources to help owners take advantage of utility and state energy and water efficiency programs.
+For Bringing Sustainability Home, SAHF develops and disseminates resources to help owners take advantage of utility and state energy and water efficiency programs.
 As owners implement programs, SAHF works closely with them to document their experiences in order to inform further policy changes.

 New and Improved Utility Programs